-If you decide to opt out of providing Directory Information (p.
-24) to armed services/military recruiters and/or postsecondary educational institutions, please complete this form to be submitted with the Acknowledgement Form on the reverse side.
+If you decide to opt out of providing Directory Information (pp. 21-22) to armed services/military recruiters and/or postsecondary educational institutions, please complete this form to be submitted with the Acknowledgement and Media Release Form on the reverse side.

-School Year: 2007-2008
+School Year: 2008-2009

-Pursuant to federal law, I request that my son's/daughter's Directory Information NOT BE DISCLOSED to the following entities without my prior permission.
+quest that my son's/daughter's Directory Information NOT BE entities without my prior permission.

 Armed Services/Military Recruiters

 Postsecondary Educational Institutions

-Student's Name
+Student Name

 High School

 Parent/Guardian Name

 Parent/Guardian Signature

 NOTE: